renovatebot/renovate/docs/usage/configuration-options.md

 ## group

-The default configuration for groups are essentially internal to Renovate and you normally shouldn't need to modify them.
+The default configuration for groups are essentially internal to Renovate and you normally should not need to modify them.
 But you may _add_ settings to any group by defining your own `group` configuration object.

 ## groupName